Skip to main content

 Tutorial: Onboarding & Activation

 The first 30 days of a customer relationship are decisive.
 A new customer who hits their activation moment — the first action that proves the product works for them — converts to long-term retention.
 A new customer who doesn’t, churns silently.
-This tutorial builds a flow that nudges new customers through the activation funnel, escalates if they stall, and stops the program the moment activation fires (so the next message is the right one for an active customer, not another activation prompt).
+This tutorial builds a flow that nudges new customers through the activation funnel, escalates if they stall, and stops the program the moment activation fires — so the next message is the right one for an active customer, not another activation prompt.
 Business scenario: a SaaS product’s activation event is “first project created and shared with a teammate”.
 Roughly 40% of signups never get there.
-Marketing wants a 30-day activation sequence: day 1 welcome → day 3 tutorial nudge → day 7 use-case examples → day 14 success-story → day 21 personal-help offer → day 28 cancellation-prevention.
-The moment a customer hits the activation event, the sequence terminates.
+Marketing wants a 30-day sequence: day 1 welcome → day 3 tutorial nudge → day 7 use-case examples → day 14 success story → day 21 personal-help offer → day 28 cancellation-prevention.
+The moment a customer activates, the sequence terminates.
 What you’ll build:

-• A Customer schema with signup, activation, and step-completion timestamps
+• A Customer schema with signup, activation, and progress signals

 • 6 onboarding offers staged across the 30-day window

-• A flow that selects the correct step based on tenure-since-signup
+• A flow that selects the correct step by tenure-since-signup

-Prerequisites: A running KaireonAI instance, an admin API key.
+Prerequisites: A running KaireonAI instance, an admin API key, and curl + jq.
 Time: 25–30 minutes.

 1. Define the schema